oke-py/contributions/README.md

 Generate a token from https://github.com/settings/tokens.

+When using a Fine-grained token, you only need to grant "Events: Read-only" permission in Account Permissions.
+No repository permissions are required.

 ```
 docker run -e GITHUB_TOKEN=<YOUR GITHUB TOKEN> okepy/contribution -u <YOUR GITHUB ACCOUNT> -m 2020/1
 ```